 → Java Bean acts as Model

-It is java Servlet called Action Servlet.
+It is a java Servlet called Action Servlet.
 It receives a request from the web client and stores data into the Java Bean called as Form Bean (Model) and receives a response (success/fail) from the Form Bean.
 Based on the response from Form Bean, Action Servlet decides, which page (view) to be presented to the client.

 It is Java Bean called Form Bean.
 It will receive the client data through the Controller and performs the data validations or database transactions such as DML and DQL operations.
 After performing database transactions it provides the data for the view.

 It is a JSP.
 It populates the data from the Form Bean ( Model ) and Present to the user.